simonbrunel/vuepress-plugin-versions/README.md

   target: undefined,

   /**
+   * Link URL.
+If it's a path, it will be resolved relative to the site origin (i.e.
+   * will not have `base` prepended to it), thus it must start and end with a slash.
+   * For example, if your documentation is deployed at `https://foo.com/docs/1.2.3/`
+   * with `base: '/docs/1.2.3/`, then `link: '/docs/{{version}}/'` will be resolved
-   * URL (or path) to open on click.
-This value supports variables for the version
+   * as `https://foo.com/docs/{{version}}/`.
+This value supports variables for the
-   * for which this item is created.
+   * version for which this item is created.
 See "Template Syntax" for details.
    * @type string (template)
    */
   link: '/{{version}}/',